Percy Toplis: Murder and pursuit

 Toplis went AWOL again on 24 April 1920.
 After 9:00 p.m., taxi driver Sidney George Spicer was found dead from a gunshot wound on Thruxton Down, near Andover.
 Toplis was seen in Bulford Camp around 11:00 p.m.
 The inquest into Spicer's death took place in a barn on Thruxton Down.
 The jury returned a verdict of "wilful murder" by Percy Toplis, foreshadowing the possibility of his execution when caught; it was the first British inquest in modern times to declare a man guilty of murder in his absence.

 Toplis spent the next couple of weeks in London posing as an officer.
 The police began to close in and he fled to Monmouth, Wales.
-According to the Dundee Courier of 7 May, a cap with the Toplis's name in it was found in Pontypool, just 11 miles from Ebbw Vale.
+According to the Dundee Courier of 7 May, a cap with Toplis's name in it was found in Pontypool, just 11 miles from Ebbw Vale.
 A week later there was a sighting of Toplis at a prayer meeting at the Salem Baptist Chapel in Blaina, little more than a mile from Nantyglo, the birthplace of Jesse Robert Short, the only man known to have been executed for his role in the Étaples mutiny.

 A diary read at the inquest into his death suggests that Toplis arrived in Tomintoul, Scotland on 6 May.
 According to the People's Journal of 12 June, Toplis found work as a woodcutter on a forestry and shooting estate in Dunmaglass.
-The same report claims that on 11 May Toplis arrived at The Temperance Hotel in Central Inverness, signing his name in the hotel register, "G. Waters".
+The same report claims that on 11 May Toplis arrived at The Temperance Hotel in central Inverness, signing his name in the hotel register, "G. Waters".
 According to the owner of the hotel, the stranger mixed freely with other guests, entertaining them on the piano and explaining he had been in Russia and was now looking for a job.
 His repertoire included a selection of hymns and the Russian National Anthem.
 Within days of his arrival at the hotel, the proprietor became suspicious and confronted Toplis, putting it to him quite bluntly, "It strikes me there is a mystery about you, young man."
 Toplis is believed to have left the hotel on 13 May.
 After journeying as far afield as Muir of Ord and Lochrosque Toplis returned to the bothy in Tomintoul.
 On 1 June a farmer saw smoke rising from the chimney.
 He alerted Police Constable George Greig and together they found Toplis sitting by a fire.
 Toplis fired his pistol, wounding them both and then fled on a bicycle.
 He cycled to Aberdeen and took a train to Carlisle, where he arrived on 5 June.
 He was seen in an Army base in Carlisle Castle.

+Around this time there was also a rumour that Toplis had fled to the Isle of Man.